hoffjager/databases/README.md

 	* 2023: 80, €2,756.21, €376.69, €2,379.52
 	* Total: 928, €22,155.33, €10,077.51, €12,077.82

+*	How many video games were purchased in a selected year/month/date?

-GAMES PURCHASED IN MONTHS (JAN TO DEC) THROUGHOUT 2009 TO 2023:
+MONTHS (JAN TO DEC) THROUGHOUT 2009 TO 2023

-	* From dates_months.rpt (on 29th Dec 2023):
+	* From dates_months.rpt (on 31st Dec 2023) &
-	* From finances_dates_MONTH.csv (on 29th Dec 2023):
+	* From finances_dates_MONTH.csv (on 31st Dec 2023):
 	* MONTH: GAMES PURCHASED, FULL PRICE, SALE PRICE, SAVINGS
 	* January: 85, €1,944.28, €877.26, €1,067.02
 	* February: 63, €1,352.93, €532.79, €820.14
 	* March: 66, €1,422.27, €530.23, €892.04